wafiyphd/serious-women/README.md

-`This project has been deployed on Vercel and can be accessed on [serious-women.vercel.app/](https://serious-women.vercel.app/)`
+This project has been deployed on Vercel and can be accessed on [`serious-women.vercel.app`](https://serious-women.vercel.app/)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).